The BCG (Bacillus Calmette-Guérin) vaccine protects against infection with mycobacterium tuberculosis (TB).

 What is BCG vaccine?

-BCG vaccine contains an altered form of the bacteria (germs) that cause TB.
-Because its form is altered it doesn’t cause TB, but it helps your baby develop protection against the disease in case he or she ever comes into contact with it.
+BCG vaccine contains a weakened form of the bacteria (germs) that cause TB.
+The vaccine doesn't actually cause TB, but it helps your baby develop protection (immunity) against the disease in case he or she ever comes into contact with it.

 What is TB?

 TB is a serious infectious disease.
 TB can progress rapidly, particularly in young children and infants, and can lead to TB meningitis (swelling of the lining of the brain) in babies.

 In young people and adults it usually affects the lungs, but it can also affect the lymph glands, brain, joints, kidneys or bones.